Quantum state heralding using photonic integrated circuits with free electrons: Correspondence to modal decomposition

 where the profile function $\tilde{\bd{U}}_m(\bd{r},\omega)$ satisfies the wave equation as well, but with normalization condition

 Index $m$ here represents different spatial mode families.
-However, when the electron energy resolution does not resolve the frequency structure of the coupling strength to any given mode family, one can still define the corresponding non-continuous operators for different mode families,
+However, when the electron energy resolution does not resolve the frequency structure of the coupling strength to any given mode family, as in the \emph{weak correlation regime} discussed in the manuscript, one can still define the corresponding non-continuous operators for different mode families,

 where $\phi_m(\omega)$ is the Fourier component of the temporal field profile functions~\cite{Brecht15,Raymer_2020}

 of the defined mode families.
 It is a complete orthogonal set of functions on $\omega$,